rkitover/windows-dev-guide/README.md

 be yielded implicitly.

-In essence, everything in PowerShell runs in a pipeline, a section of code runs in a pipeline and yields values to it, if you are running it from your terminal, the terminal takes the output objects from the pipeline and formats them using the formatters assigned to them.
+In essence, everything in PowerShell runs in a pipeline, a section of code runs in a pipeline and yields values to it, and if you are running it from your terminal, the terminal takes the output objects from the pipeline and formats them using the formatters assigned to them.